 The M2M service platform provided by the M2M service provider

-The M2M service platform has functions to get the current mobility characteristics from the application server, analyze the information to detect the change of the mobility characteristics of the M2M device based on the current mobility characteristics and send the current mobility characteristics of the M2M device to the mobile network if any changes are discovered.
+The M2M service platform has functions to get the current mobility characteristics from the application server, analyse the information to detect the change of the mobility characteristics of the M2M device based on the current mobility characteristics and send the current mobility characteristics of the M2M device to the mobile network if any changes are discovered.

 The mobility characteristics include mobility status (high mobility, low mobility, no mobility), direction and speed, etc.